DC Heroes: Reception

 Stewart Wieck reviewed DC Heroes Role-Playing Game for White Wolf #20, rating it 4 out of 5 overall, and stated that "I liked the DC Heroes game before, but I find this new version to be excellent.
 The care taken in the preparation of this game (excluding the adventure) is wonderful.
-DC Heroes also includes more high quality components than any game ever produced."
+DC Heroes also includes more high quality components than any game ever produced".

 In the January 1991 edition of Dragon, Allen Varney reviewed the second edition of the game, and praised the revised rules, stating that the game "combines broad combat options with speed of play.
-It quantifies noncombat interaction, such as interrogation, better than any game I know.
-Its AP system shows true ingenuity and, in the second edition, improved realism."
-However, Varney criticized the game's rules for building gadgets, saying that the second edition was "Mayfair's third try at gadgets, and the rules still don't work."
-Varney concluded his review with "if you find other superhero RPGs too slow or complex for your taste -- and if you don't mind one-table systems -- use the DC HEROES rules as a fast-paced superheroic combat system for your own campaign world."
+It quantifies noncombat interaction, such as interrogation.
+Its AP system shows true ingenuity and, in the second edition, improved realism".
+However, Varney criticized the game's rules for building gadgets, saying that the second edition was "Mayfair's third try at gadgets, and the rules still don't work".
+Varney concluded his review with "if you find other superhero RPGs too slow or complex for your taste -- and if you don't mind one-table systems -- use the DC HEROES rules as a fast-paced superheroic combat system for your own campaign world".

+Gene Alloway reviewed DC Heroes, 3rd Edition in White Wolf #43 (May, 1994), rating it a 3.5 out of 5 and stated that "Compared to all the chrome included in the 2nd Edition, this version is pared back considerably.
+The price is less, but still high.
+The system is as worthwhile as ever, but you have to buy other supplements to actually run an adventure."